Urgent Care EMR Software

 • Work accident

 Workflow Management – If you work in an Urgent Care practice, you need to deal with recording and storing large volumes of data.
 The EHR software solution should be able to manage, document, and maintain all urgent care-related workflows.
-This helps the physicians in having a better understanding of the condition of the patient and helps them in taking the right decisions at the right times.
+This helps the physicians have a better understanding of the condition of the patient and helps them in taking the right decisions at the right times.

 Medical Equipment InterfaceUrgent care electronic medical records should seamlessly integrate with the entire set of diagnostic equipment used in emergency rooms and facilities like X-ray machines, EKGs, labs, radiology, and Holter monitors.
 This enables all patient data to be in one place for quick viewing, thus making it easier to determine a treatment plan.